Wolox/tech-guides/frontend/angular/style-guide.md

 ## Access modifiers

-- If your properties are using in the template, then they cannot be privates.
+- If your properties are being used in the template, then they cannot be privates.

 ```ts
 @Component({